 AG ¶ 20(c) and 20(d) are not established.
-Applicant did not respond to the FORM to demonstrate the efforts that have been made to start settlements or a home refinancing.
+Applicant did not respond to the FORM to demonstrate the continuing good-faith efforts that have been made to pay his accounts until recently.
+He did not provide documentation that he has paid SOR 1.c and 1.d.
 The record is silent as to any financial counseling.

 Applicant has not met his burden to mitigate the financial concerns set out in the SOR.
-For these reasons, I find SOR $\P\P$ 1.a through 1.o. against Applicant.
+For these reasons, I find SOR ¶¶ 1.a through 1.d. against Applicant.